matthew-kerle/takehome-be/README.md

 # Bungalow Take Home Project for Backend Developer Role

+## To Do
+- [ ] Add a frontend just to interface with the API's for a better experience

 ## About This Project
 This is a Django based assignment.
 We have created a base project for you to work from.
 You are free to vary from our original base if you would like to.
 We provide it with the intention of providing